alexhristov23/Cybersecurity-Bot/README.md

 **Cybersecurity Chatbot**

-CyberBot, a chatbot trained in cybersecurity topics, is built using Flask and ChatterBot.
+Cybersecurity Bot, a chatbot trained in cybersecurity topics, is built using Flask and ChatterBot.

-Files:
+**Files:**

-app.py: The main file for setting up Flask and training the chatbot. index.html: A simple frontend to interact with the chatbot.
+  **app.py:** The main file for setting up Flask and training the chatbot.
+  **index.html:** A simple frontend to interact with the chatbot.
+  **style.css:** Creating a simple and good looking design.
+  **cybersecurity.yml:** Containing all the needed training data.

 **Warning Alert Extension**